-- 18 (1) An air carrier must keep a record of the following information in respect of each flight it operates: - (a) the number of persons who were not permitted to board the aircraft under paragraph 14(1)(a); - (b) the date and flight number; - (c) the make and model of the equipment that the air carrier used to conduct the temperature screenings under subsection 12(2); - (d) the date and time that that equipment was last calibrated and last maintained, as well as the name of the person who performed the calibration or maintenance; and - (e) the results of the last calibration and the activities performed during the last maintenance of that equipment, including any corrective measures taken. - Record keeping training - (2) An air carrier must keep a record of the name of every person who has received training under section 17, as well as the contents of the training. - Retention period - (3) The air carrier must retain the records referred to in subsection (1) for a period of 90 days after the day of the flight. - Ministerial access - (4) The air carrier must make the records referred to in subsections (1) and (2) available to the Minister on request.
+- 18 (1) An air carrier must keep a record of the following information in respect of each flight it operates: - (a) the number of persons who were not permitted to board the aircraft under paragraph 14(1)(a); - o (b) the date and flight number; - o (c) the make and model of the equipment that the air carrier used to conduct the temperature screenings under subsection 12(2); - (d) the date and time that that equipment was last calibrated and last maintained, as well as the name of the person who performed the calibration or maintenance; and - (e) the results of the last calibration and the activities performed during the last maintenance of that equipment, including any corrective measures taken. - Record keeping training

+- (2) An air carrier must keep a record of the name of every person who has received training under section 17, as well as the contents of the training. - Retention period - (3) The air carrier must - (a) retain the records referred to in subsection (1) for a period of at least 90 days after the day of the flight; and - (b) retain the records referred to in subsection (2) for a period of at least 90 days after the day on which the person received the training. - Ministerial request - (4) The air carrier must make the records referred to in subsections (1) and (2) available to the Minister on request.